Farrpoint logo

 International expansion for FarrPoint with new Canadian subsidiary

-We are extremely excited to announce the launch of our first overseas office with the creation of FarrPoint Inc, a wholly owned subsidiary of FarrPoint, to address the Canadian market.
+We are extremely excited to announce the launch of our first overseas office with the creation of FarrPoint Inc, a wholly-owned subsidiary of FarrPoint, to address the Canadian market.

 We have long believed that the work we do across the UK on digital connectivity, from rural broadband projects in the most challenging environments such as the Scottish Highlands & Islands (technically, environmentally and commercially), through to more urban projects to drive full fibre and now 5G, is something that should be replicable in other geographies.
-Many other countries face the same challenges and we have a learnt a lot over the years about what works and the pitfalls that can be avoided with the experience we have built up.
+Many other countries face the same challenges and we have learnt a lot over the years about what works and the pitfalls that can be avoided with the experience we have built up.

 Canada has been of interest to us for a while now; it has challenging geographies, connectivity that requires development, and is a stunning environment in which to work!
 After a period of research and some fact-finding missions to meet with various layers of government at both federal and provincial levels, we confirmed our thoughts that this is a market we should address.